Discover the Top 10 Attractions in Kincardine: A Family-Friendly Guide

 Email: Contact the Walker House directly for more details.

-Looking for a perfect beach experience in Kincardine?
-Station Beach is the place to be!
-This beautiful beach offers shallow waters, a gradual slope, and a sandy beach perfect for sunbathing and swimming.
+If you are searching for the perfect beach experience in Kincardine, Station Beach is the place to be!
+This beautiful beach offers shallow waters, a gradual slope, and sandy shores perfect for sunbathing and swimming.

 Station Beach boasts an array of activities:

-Beach Volleyball: Participate in co-ed volleyball games every Friday at 7 PM.
+Beach Volleyball: Join co-ed volleyball games every Friday at 7 PM.

 Surfing: Experience the thrill of surfing on the Great Lakes.

-Boardwalk: Stroll along the boardwalk and enjoy local marine history through interpretive signs.
+Boardwalk: Stroll along the boardwalk and learn about local marine history through interpretive signs.

-Located in Kincardine, Ontario, with seasonal washrooms available
+Station Beach is located in Kincardine, Ontario, with seasonal washrooms available:

-Station Beach is accessible for all, with MOBI-Mats and a Beach Wheelchair available for those with mobility issues.
+This beach is accessible for all, featuring MOBI-Mats and a Beach Wheelchair for those with mobility issues.

 Beyond the Beach